PavelescuVictor/tui-gamebox/README.md

 # gameboxtui
-An retro arcade game library for the terminal
+A retro arcade game library for the terminal